by Jan Pitts

-Who receives birthday cards, gifts, favors and special considerations and fail to acknowledge them?
+Who receives birthday cards, gifts, favors, and special considerations and fails to acknowledge them?

 The epitome of bad manners is to take for granted someone else’s kindness or thoughtfulness, and not acknowledge their act with a phone call or a thank you in writing.

 Who brags about your high-end purchases?
-In other words, do you flash your cash?
+Do you flash your cash?

 Keep in mind that classy items or attire only reflect your spending ability or perhaps your theft skills.
 They have absolutely no reflection on your character, which strictly determines how much class you have.